SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

           * CLAIM: HRE would have expanded more if they agreed to work with the protestants who were totally fine with HRE dominating politcally
           * Edict of reinstatution
               * Demanded land taken by protestants since 1555 be returned
-      * Reichelieu subsidized the Protestant German fight against HRE
+      * Richelieu subsidized the Protestant German fight against HRE
+          * Unique and novel secular support (especially because Richelieu himself is a Catholic)
+          * In the French national interest => prevented HRE encirclement of France
       *